 Debaters shall receive no coaching while the debate is in progress.
-Viva Voce or other prompting either by the speaker's colleague or by any other person while the debater has the floor is prohibited.
+Viva voce or other prompting either by the speaker's colleague or by any other person while the debater has the floor is prohibited.
 Time signals are not considered prompting.
-See Section 1001 of the C&CR for details.
 If prompting occurs during a round, the team in violation shall be assigned a loss in the round in which the prompting took place.